Cardross railway station

 Cardross railway station is a railway station serving the village of Cardross, Scotland.
 The station is 19 mi 50 chain from Glasgow Queen Street, measured via Singer and Maryhill.
 It is on the North Clyde Line between Dalreoch and Craigendoran, positioned on the banks of the north side of the River Clyde.
 The station is managed by ScotRail, who operate all services.

 History

-The station was opened by the Glasgow, Dumbarton and Helensburgh Railway on 28 May 1858.
+The station was opened by the Glasgow, Dumbarton and Helensburgh Railway on 28 May, 31 May, or 7 June 1858.
 The line was electrified in 1960.
 There were some goods sidings here previously - possibly built in the late 1940s - but these were removed in the mid-1960s with the end of regular freight movements on the line.

 Facilities

 The station is well equipped with shelters, help points and benches on both platforms, as well as a ticket office on bike racks on platform 1, with a car park adjacent.
 Both platforms have step-free access, and are linked by both a footbridge and a level crossing.
 Platform 1 unusually has five different points of access, plus others from platform 2, via the footbridge.